fdiengdoh/html5/README.md

 # HTML5
-An HTML page that has all possible HTML elements in it.
+An HTML page that has all HTML elements in it.
 You can use it for CSS practice or as a template to build.
-Don't mind the chemistry paragraph
+Don't mind the chemistry paragraphs.

 ## HTML Element List
 I have tried to list all html elements as found on MDN website, but, excluded those that are depreciated.
-So I found around 107 elements.
+There are around 107 elements.
 I have prepared a table of the element name and link to mdn site for each element.
 I have also indicated those elements that I have added in the [sample html](public_html/index.html) file as ✅ and those not yet included as :x:.
 Below is the full list:

 | Sl no | Element          | Added | Details / used: 87 / remaining: 20 / done: 81.3%                                    |
 | :---- | :--------------- | :---- | :------------------------------------------------------------------------------------ |